aceade/corpolc-inventory/README.md

     * There will be vulnerabilities, so I can teach myself some penetration testing.
     * There will be jokes, references to various memes, and other nonsense.
     * This currently only supports a Postgresql database.
 I do not intend to support others in the foreseeable future.
+    * There will not be a frontend for this; it is purely a JSON REST interface.

 ## Licence